Last reviewed 12 December 2024

 • children of visa requiring nationality do not require a UK visitor visa

-These changes are only permitted if a France-UK School Trip Travel Information Form has been completed.
+These changes are only permitted if a France-UK School Trip Travel Information Form has been completed (further information on the process).
 A passport is still required for adults supervising the children.
-Further information on the process here.

 When travelling between Ireland and Northern Ireland, there are no immigration controls on the land border, but a person needs to check if a Irish/UK visa is required for their nationality in either country.

-For nationalities who do not require a UK visa, a pre-clearance permit (UK ETA) is/will be required in Northern Ireland (start date varies by nationality).
-As it stands, a UK ETA will be required in Northern Ireland arriving from Ireland unless resident in Ireland.
+For nationalities who do not require a UK visa, a travel authorisation permit (UK ETA) is/will be required in Northern Ireland (start date varies by nationality).
+As it stands, a UK ETA is/will be required in Northern Ireland arriving from Ireland unless resident in Ireland.

 New UK border formality

 The UK has introduced the requirement for an Electronic Travel Authorisation (ETA) applicable to nationals who do not require a visa to visit the UK (excluding British and Irish nationals).
-Start date varies depending on nationality and is currently implemented for nationals of Qatar only (full implementation is planned for late 2024/early 2025).
+Start date varies depending on nationality and is currently implemented for nationals of GCC countries (full implementation is planned for 2 April 2025).

-ETA is a pre-clearance permit required by non-British/non-Irish nationals visiting the UK who do not require a UK visa (national of a country not on this list) e.g. EU/EFTA (excluding Ireland), Japan, Canada and USA.
+ETA is a travel authorisation permit that is/will be required by non-British/non-Irish nationals visiting the UK who do not require a UK visa e.g. EU/EFTA (excluding Ireland), Japan, Canada and USA.
+Start date varies by nationality.

 Start date: varies by nationality